Category Archives: Finances

 Weird Ways to Save Money

 I have to admit, some of the things we’ve done or do that has saved us money would definetly go down in the “weird” file for many americans.
 For example, we don’t have cable or a flat screen tv.
 We use cloth diapers, natural health remedies and cleaning methods.
 We’ve bought pallets of food and gluten free items at an auction(we’re talking 50lb bags of cereal, oats ect) and filled our living room with cardboard boxes full of seat covers to sell on ebay.
 We bought a popup trailer on craigslist so we didn’t have to rent one and then sold it when we got back in town for more money than we bought it for.
-The funniest thing we’ve probably done was pick up chunks of ice off the walmart parking lot to put it in our cooler(for items we didn’t have to worry about where the ice came from of course)but we still got a good laugh out of it…
+The funniest thing my husband has probably done was pick up chunks of ice off the walmart parking lot to put it in our cooler(for items we didn’t have to worry about where the ice came from of course)but we still got a good laugh out of it…

 I told you they’d be weird 😉